FD Company: Winter Wardrobe Preview

 This week marks 5 months of “digital abstinence” from social media.
 It’s been quite enjoyable - even therapeutic - to write and create galleries on this blog of mine, rather than quick blurbs on social media.
 It’s felt intentional and forced my fast paced brain to slow down.
 Words are my love language too.
 Here, I can share as many words and paragraphs and photographs as my heart desires.
 It isn’t trapped in the confines of social media’s quick fix.
 My life feels much more private now, which is both a strange and liberating feeling.
 I’ve liked it.
 I’ve also felt more creatively challenged than ever before.

-My heart found refuge from the chaos of my life at their studio, as they and several other families found refuge in us from the war.
+Two years ago, my heart found refuge from the chaos of my personal life at their studio, as they and several other families found refuge in us from the war.
 It felt like a hiding place of sorts.
 It felt like balm to my soul to be surrounded by so many beautiful, slavic accents.
 I’d recently returned from a cultural exchange in Russia, just before the war, and struggled with reverse culture shock.
 I missed the slavic culture, rhythm of life, but especially my beloved language teachers turned sisterhood, and my roommates.
 It was an indescribable connection and bond that ended too soon.
 Returning home to the USA, I felt so lost.
 I felt disconnected.
 I felt sad.
 Suddenly, a little studio in Greensboro brought such a beautiful culture to my hometown.
 It brought a peculiar solace to the chapter of life I deeply missed.
+It felt like I was somehow there again, while also being home.
 Was this a dream?

-“That’s my dress,” Lena said, as I held up the dress.
+“That’s my dress!”
+Lena said, as I pointed to it.

-At first, I thought she meant it was quite literally the dress she owned.
+At first, I thought she meant it was quite literally one she owned and was just renting out.
 I soon learned she was the mastermind behind the dress and entire company itself.
 I love the nostalgic yet eclectic punch to her designs.
 They feel timeless, elegant, and fierce, but don’t scream for attention.
 They remind me of a woman who simply exists in confidence and doesn’t have to prove it.
 She doesn’t puff up or shrink down.
 She just exists in who she is.
-FD Company designs have this way of saying, “I am here,” without saying anything at all.
+FD Company designs have this way of saying, “I am here,” without any words at all.
 It was a joy to photograph her winter collection, featuring one of her three beauties, Liza.

 Next